affixalex/crowdcrunch/README.md

 ### Observability with Kiali

 Kiali is cool.
 I mean, it's really cool.
+With Kiali, we can visualize and understand the relationship between the services in our application as it runs.
+The great thing about this is that it is not specific to any one application or service toplogy; it can be used to visualize anything that is running atop an Istio service mesh.
+The possibilities are endless and the project is still young, but I think it is very exciting.

     curl https://raw.githubusercontent.com/kiali/kiali/v0.5.0/deploy/kubernetes/kiali-configmap.yaml | \
     VERSION_LABEL=master envsubst | kubectl create -n istio-system -f -